-Prerequisites: NURS 509M
+Prerequisites: NURS 509M.

-NURS 5090 Practicum in Advanced Women's Health Care Management

-This practicum is designed to build upon management and clinical skills in antepartum, postpartum and gynecological areas for an advanced practicum experience.
+NURS 509O Practicum in Advanced Women's Health Care Management postpartum and gynecological areas for an advanced practicum experience.
 The course is intended to be taught over several terms, with an individualized plan of study designed in conjunction with the course coordinator.
 The site in which the practicum is conducted will reflect the student's and course coordinator's joint assessment of learning needs in preparation for the advanced practicum placement.